 - Use a maximum of 4 textures on your terrain.
 Every multiple of 4 textures causes the unity terrain shader to render an additional pass (draw the terrain all over again).
 So even adding 1 texture over this boundary of 4 will cause another pass.

 - Run a smooth or two on your terrain after you have finished stamping.
 Smoothing the terrain reduces the number of polys that need to be rendered.

 - Either lose grass completely, or use it sparingly.
 It is a performance hog.
 In particular it will cause jitter issues when it is culled.
 You can shrink the detail distance in your terrain settings, and also lessen the detail density.
-Make sure that you colour your grass so that it blends with the colour of the terrain - this way you lessen the visual impact of hitting the detail distance.
+Make sure that you color your grass so that it blends with the color of the terrain – this way you lessen the visual impact of hitting the detail distance.

 - By default the camera will use frustrum culling to remove objects that are out of view on either side of the current camera view, however you can get another level of performance as well by also using occlusion culling.
 Occlusion culling will stop objects that are behind other objects from rendering and will result in more objects being culled than just frustrum culling.
 Rendering less objects results means less draw calls and higher performance.
 You can bake your occlusion culling via the occlusion culling window to generally get an immediate performance improvement.
 TIP: Be creative during level design and use of larger objects such as mountains, hills and walls in your scene.
 These will block your view of distant objects, and hence increase your framerate via culling.

 - Reduce your shadow distance for each of the quality settings you use.
 If you can get away with it, use hard shadows.
 You will find these under Edit -> Project Settings -> Quality : Shadow Distance.
 Also explore the other shadow settings while you are there.
 Click on Game view and experiment to get the visual settings you want.